AI4ChemS/xraypro-web/README.md

 python -m streamlit run app.py
 ```

+Note: When uploading your PXRD pattern (in the form of a .xy file), please ensure that the first line has the diffractometer configurations (radiation type, wavelength, etc.)

 ## Citation
 If our work is used, please cite us with the following BibTeX entry:
 ```bibtex